discentem/blog-content/content/posts/macvdmtool.md

     ~ %
     ```
 1. Confirm the device is in DFU mode by launching Apple Configurator 2.
 It should look like this.
+   (If it does not appear, try unplugging and plugging back in the cable between the host and target)

     ![Apple Configurator 2 is now showing target device in DFU](/images/macvdmtool/apple_configurator/dfu.png)